Citizen science: Benefits and limitations

 Several recent studies have begun to explore the accuracy of citizen science projects and how to predict accuracy based on variables like expertise of practitioners.
-One example is a 2021 study by Edgar Santos-Fernandez and Kerrie Mengersen of the British Ecological Society who utilized a case study which used recent R and Stan programming software to offer ratings of the accuracy of species identifications performed by citizen scientists in Serengeti National Park, Tanzania.
+One example is a 2021 study by Edgar Santos-Fernandez and Kerrie Mengersen of the British Ecological Society, who utilized a case study which used recent R and Stan programming software to offer ratings of the accuracy of species identifications performed by citizen scientists in Serengeti National Park, Tanzania.
 This provided insight into possible problems with processes like this which include, "discriminatory power and guessing behaviour".
 The researchers determined that methods for rating the citizen scientists themselves based on skill level and expertise might make studies they conduct more easy to analyze.

-Studies that are simple in execution are where citizen science excels in, particularly in the field of conservation biology and ecology.
+Studies that are simple in execution are where citizen science excels, particularly in the field of conservation biology and ecology.
 For example, in 2019, Sumner et al. compared the data of vespid wasp distributions collected by citizen scientists with the 4-decade, long-term dataset established by the BWARS.
 They set up the Big Wasp Survey from 26 August to 10 September 2017, inviting citizen scientists to trap wasps and send them for identification by experts where data was recorded.
-The results of this study showed that the campaign garnered over 2000 citizen scientists helping out with data collection, identifying over 6600 wasps.
+The results of this study showed that the campaign garnered over 2,000 citizen scientists participating in data collection, identifying over 6,600 wasps.
 This experiment provides strong evidence that citizen science can generate potentially high-quality data comparable to that of expert data collection, within a shorter time frame.
-Although, the experiment was to originally test the strength of citizen science, the team also learned more about Vespidae biology and species distribution in the United Kingdom.
-With this study, the simple procedure enables citizen science to be executed in a successful manner.
+Although the experiment was to originally test the strength of citizen science, the team also learned more about Vespidae biology and species distribution in the United Kingdom.
+With this study, the simple procedure enabled citizen science to be executed in a successful manner.
 A study by J. Cohn describes that volunteers can be trained to use equipment and process data, especially considering that a large proportion of citizen scientists are individuals who are already well-versed in the field of science.

-The primary composition of volunteers in a citizen science project are students and educators in the science department.
+The demographics of participants in citizen science projects are overwhelmingly White adults, of above-average income, having a university degree.
 Other groups of volunteers include conservationists, outdoor enthusiasts, and amateur scientists.
-As such, citizen scientists are generally composed of individuals with a pre-understanding of the scientific method and how to conduct sensible and just scientific analysis.
+As such, citizen scientists are generally individuals with a pre-understanding of the scientific method and how to conduct sensible and just scientific analysis.